ujjawal-mandhani/youtube-downloader-ui/README.md

-## Youtube And Instagram Downloader
+## Youtube, Instagram, Hotstar Downloader

 ### Tools Used

 * React
 * MongoDB
 * Fast API
+* Required firefox and logged in Hotstar Account so cookies can be mounted inside container

 ## Screen Shots